TimFoe/BayesianLab/Bayes_OeAWSummerschool_Exercises_Solutions.md

 ![](Bayes_OeAWSummerschool_Exercises_Solutions_files/figure-markdown_github/unnamed-chunk-6-1.png)

-1. In October of the 8th year (from the 94th observation on) a legal amendment was introduced that gave the priority to pedestrians.
+d.
+In October of the 8th year (from the 94th observation on) a legal
+    amendment was introduced that gave the priority to pedestrians.
 In order to evaluate if the change of law effected the number of seriously injured or killed pedestrians one can assume that: